Cozyamy/Cozy_CT/README.md

 # Countdown Timer

 A simple web application that allows users to set countdowns for events.
-The application is built using HTML, CSS, and JavaScript.
+The application is built using HTML, CSS (Tailwind CSS), and JavaScript.

 ## Features
 - Set countdowns for various events.